I made a mistake in the title. Investment is the wrong word… gamble is better.

 To make matters worse, I invested money that wasn’t mine.

-I invested in an ETF focused on Greece (symbol: GREK).
+I gamble/invested in an exchange traded fund (ETF) focused on Greek stocks (symbol: GREK).

 Here’s what Benzinga said about it a few days ago: